hayleyrbrooks/VNI/analysis/vniSummary.md

 - Immediate x Global timescale:
-  - Because outcomes accumulate to make cumulative earnings, we checked for an interaction between the past outcome amount and earnings (in a model with expectations, expectations x outcome, and positive shift).
+  - Because outcomes accumulate to make earnings, we checked for an interaction between the past outcome amount and earnings (in a model with expectations, expectations x outcome, and positive shift).
 In this model, there is a negative effect of past outcome (beta = -.7730(.17), p = 4.46e-06) and a positive effect of positive shift (beta = 2.3304(.75), p = .00181) and a trending interaction between earnings and outcome (beta = 5.201(2.9242), p = .07530).
 No main effects of earnings or expectations and no interaction bewteen past outcome and expectations.
   - Working out the effects and potential interaction between outcome and earnings: Overall, when participants did worse than expected, they took less risks and when earnings are more than expected, they took more risks and this pattern is stronger following a large outcome relative to a small outcome.
 It is possible that past outcome is the vehicle for the interaction between earnings and outcome, and trial and outcome.
 Likely a discussion for the supplement as a possible "why" for the interaction between two timescales.
+Could it be the other way around?
+Instead of past outcome being the driver, perhaps earnings relative to expectations is the driver for the past outcome effect (i.e. people treat each outcome differently depending on how they are doing overall)?

 - Level-tracking (vs. linear expectation)??
     - Because our task includes small --> large shifts up and down, this could add to how people may expect to be doing (are they adjusting their expectations differently across the levels of context)?
 One way to account for this is by a 'level-tracking' variable (just adding up level on each trial, which will be a very similar variable to cumulative earnings).
 This variable is scaled between 0 and 1 for each participant (normalized within participant).